lilfaf/YTVimeoExtractor/README.md

     }];
  ```

 ### Referer Example
-If the Vimeo videos have domain-level restrictions and can only be played from particular domains, it's easy to add a referer:
+If the Vimeo video has domain-level restrictions and can only be played from particular domains, it's easy to add a referer:

 ```objc